LegendaryFire/edge-runlist-builder/README.md

     col11: seller_name
 ```

-Regular expessions can be used for filtering vehicles in the presale data.
+Regular expressions can be used for filtering vehicles in the presale data.

 The table layout is configured as follows.
 Any columns without the variable names below can be used to input Excel functions or basic text.
 Any unused columns are assumed blank.